faizancodes/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Classification

-This program utilizes machine learning to determine if a tumor is malignant or benign using the Breast Cancer Wisconsin dataset.
+This program utilizes machine learning to predict if a tumor is malignant or benign using the Breast Cancer Wisconsin dataset.